 Quick tip.
 What’s the solution to not understanding a single thing your language teacher says?
 It’s basically the teacher grading language.
 Why don’t all language teachers do it?
-Well, that’s not an easy question to answer, but let’s dig into it here!
+Well, that’s not an easy question to answer, but let’s dig into language grading here!

-Before we get into all the details you need to know about grading your language when teaching English, here are two important theories that you need to be are of.
+Before we get into all the details you need to know about grading your language when teaching English, here are two important theories that you need to be aware of.

 One of the major principles of language acquisition is the idea of comprehensible input, whereby learners are able to comprehend language that is it a slightly higher level than they’re currently at.
 This is a major tenet in Stephen Krashen’s Natural Approach to language acquisition.

 He’s a huge advocate of extensive reading and listening of this kind of input that’s at a slightly higher level.
 While students can get this input through reading or through listening to podcasts, TV shows, etc., language use at bit higher level than they’re at can also happen in the classroom from the teacher and more advanced conversation partners.